-The Company had appointed the nodal officer to whom the complaints can be made.
+The Company has appointed a nodal officer to whom the complaints can be made.
 Inexceptional cases an opportunity is provided to the Whistle Blower to make a direct appealto the Chairman of the Audit Committee.

-The policy safeguards the whistle Blower from being victimized.
-The policy has beendisclosed on the website of the Company the link of which is given hereunder:http://www.maraloverseas.com/pdf/Whistle_Blower_Policy.pdf
+The policy safeguards the whistle blower from being victimized.
+The policy has beendisclosed on the website of the Company the link of which is given hereunder:https://www.maraloverseas.com/pdf/Whistle_Blower_Policy.pdf

 Management Discussion and Analysis Report

-Management Discussion and Analysis Report as required by Schedule V of Regulation34(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations) 2015 formspart of the Annual Report.
+Management Discussion and Analysis Report as required by Schedule V of Regulation34(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 asamended forms part of this Annual Report.

 Internal Control Systems

-Company for ensuring the orderly and efficient conduct of its business includingadherence to our Company's policies the safeguarding of its assets the prevention anddetection of frauds and errors theaccuracy and completeness of the accounting recordsand the timely preparation of reliablefinancial information.
+The Directors have laid down internal financial controls to be followed by your Companyand such policies and procedures are adopted by your Company for ensuring orderly andefficient conduct of its business including adherence to the Company's policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and timely preparation of reliablefinancial information.